swashdev/orange-guys-quest/README.txt

-Thank you for downloading Orange Guy's Quest, version 1.3, by Philip Pavlick.
+Thank you for downloading Orange Guy's Quest Classic, by Philip Pavlick.

  -- Introduction --
 Orange Guy's Quest is an old game project that I wrote while learning to